 Support programs, facilities and projects providing opportunities for low and moderate-income persons, including those with special needs, to gain skills, economic stability and independence in order to be productive members of the community, with a priority for services located within the designated Neighborhood Revitalization Areas.
 Promote Independence.
-Assist programs and services that help low and moderate income County residents achieve financial and economic independence through better access to employment opportunities and supports.
+Assist programs and services that help low- and moderateincome County residents achieve financial and economic independence through better access to employment opportunities and support.
 Examples include:

-- GED Prep and ESOL courses
+- ✤ GED Prep and ESOL courses

 - Workforce development support programs

 - Transportation services and support

-- Child care services
+- Childcare services

 - Day and vocational facilities for persons with special needs